mrkkrj/TrianglePP/README.md

  - decouple tpp::Delaunay from the reviver::dpoint<> class

- - Add support for all options in constrained triangulations (Steiner point constraints, regions, etc) (???)
+ - Add support for all options in constrained triangulations (Steiner point constraints, regions and boundary attributes)
  - add support for saving Voronoi meshes in an .edge file
  - add support for saving triangulations as GLB files (Draco encoded?)

- - add support for refining of triangulations (?)
+ - add support for refining of triangulations (??)
  - add convex hull demonstration to the Qt demo app (??)

  - add CI support (Travis?)